Inflection: Examples in English

 In English most nouns are inflected for number with the inflectional plural affix -s (as in "dog" → "dog-s"), and most English verbs are inflected for tense with the inflectional past tense affix -ed (as in "call" → "call-ed").
 English also inflects verbs by affixation to mark the third person singular in the present tense (with -s), and the present participle (with -ing).
 English short adjectives are inflected to mark comparative and superlative forms (with -er and -est respectively).

-There are nine inflectional affixes in the English language.
+There are eight regular inflectional affixes in the English language.

 Despite the march toward regularization, modern English retains traces of its ancestry, with a minority of its words still using inflection by ablaut (sound change, mostly in verbs) and umlaut (a particular type of sound change, mostly in nouns), as well as long-short vowel alternation.
 For example: